Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems

-In this subsection, we propose a deep learning method to synthesize 2D cephalograms directly from 2D logarithmized projections for low-dose purpose.
-In order to train such deep learning models, it is optimal to have clinical dental CBCT projections and their corresponding conventional cephalograms as pairs.
+In order to train deep learning models to synthesize 2D cephalograms, it is beneficial to have clinical dental CBCT projections and their corresponding conventional cephalograms as pairs.
 However, in practice, it is infeasible to obtain a sufficient number of such pairs due to ethic considerations, privacy concerns, and clinical regulations.
-For a proof of concept, we choose to use {synthetic projection images from publicly available CBCT head data \cite{chilamkurthy2018development}} as a surrogate in this work.
+For a proof of concept, we choose to use synthetic projection images from publicly available CBCT head data \citep{chilamkurthy2018development} as a surrogate in this work.
 The projections simulated based on a regular dental CBCT system configuration and the cephalograms synthesized by the above Type I method with orthogonal projection are used as pairs.

 Dental CBCT systems typically have a shorter source-to-isocenter distance and a longer isocenter-to-detector distance than cephalometer systems.
-As a result, dental CBCT projections have more severe perspective deformations than conventional cephalograms, in addition to the image contrast difference.
+As a result, dental CBCT projections have more severe perspective deformation than conventional cephalograms, in addition to the image contrast difference.
 Therefore, the neural network needs to learn both the perspective deformation and the image contrast transform.